Reverse Osmosis Water Filtration System

 - The RO membranes can be degraded at temperatures greater than 35°C.

-- Reverse osmosis membranes may also be degraded by chlorine that is present in water which we filter by the RO system.
+- Reverse osmosis membranes may also be degraded by chlorine that is present in water which we filter by the RO filtration system.
+Therefore, we need additional filters such as sediment and carbon filters.